lymbus/lymbus/README.md

 <div align="left">

-- 🔍 Looking for my first opportunity as a frontend developer.

 - 🌱 I’m currently learning **graphql,node.js, three.js and vue**.

 - 👨‍💻 All of my projects are available [here](https://lymbus.github.io/dev/).